jmarianer/website/_posts/2017-06-11-interviewee-questions-physical-environment.md

 chair for the foreseeable future, I'd like to know what I'm getting myself into.
-Everyone's limits may be different; mine is that [my private office has to have a door](on-private-offices), but even if you're comfortable in an open office environment, you probably want to make see what the noise levels are like, if the decor is depressing, and who else is in your area.
+Everyone's limits may be different; mine is that [my private office has to have a door](on-private-offices), but even if you're comfortable in an open office environment, you probably want to see what the noise levels are like, if the decor is depressing, and who else is in your area.
 Walking around the office space for five minutes should do the trick.

 2. Are there expected to be any changes to the office environment in the coming months/years?